Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution

-To address the aforementioned challenges, we propose a Controllable Reference-based Diffusion Model (CRefDiff) tailored for the real-world RefSR task.
+To address the aforementioned challenges, we propose a Controllable Reference-Guided Diffusion (CRefDiff) model tailored for the real-world RefSR task.
 Built upon the pretrained Stable Diffusion (SD) model \citep{rombach2022high}, CRefDiff leverages its strong generative capacity to bridge the substantial resolution gap (exceeding $8\times$) between different satellite platforms.
-To more effectively exploit both local and global information from the reference image, we introduce a Change Aware Attention (CAA) block and a Semantic Token Aggregation (STA) module, enabling the model to incorporate reference cues at both local and global levels.
+To more effectively fuse both local and global information from the reference image, we introduce a Change Aware Attention (CAA) block and a Semantic Token Aggregation (STA) module, enabling the model to incorporate reference cues at both local and global levels.
 To alleviate the heavy computational burden caused by the iterative sampling process of diffusion models, we design a Better Start strategy that modifies the starting point of the reverse process, effectively shortening the denoising trajectory.
 To fundamentally mitigate the model's over-reliance on the reference image, we further introduce a reference strength control mechanism during inference.
-This mechanism allows users to adaptively adjust the degree to which the model leverages reference information, thereby enhancing both the interactivity and flexibility of the model.
+This mechanism allows users to adaptively adjust the degree to which the model fuses reference information, thereby enhancing both the interactivity and flexibility of the model.
 The main contributions of this work are summarized as follows: \begin{enumerate} \item We construct Real-RefRSSRD, a real-world reference-based super-resolution dataset for remote sensing.
 It contains paired real-world HR (NAIP) and LR (Sentinel-2) satellite images across diverse geographic regions, temporal spans (6–14 years), and land cover types.